Symmetry-Protected Topological Phases in a Rydberg Glass

-Rydberg atoms are remarkable platforms for quantum simulation and quantum computation due to their high controllability and huge dipolar interactions~\cite{2010RMP_Rydberg,Schauss2018QST,2020NP_Rydberg}.
-With the development of experimental techniques, Rydberg atoms can now be trapped individually in any position in space using optical tweezers~\cite{Browaeys2016Science,Lukin2016Science}, providing a natural platform to realize structural disorder.
-In fact, such structural disorder has been implemented in experiments by trapping atoms in a random position~\cite{Orioli2018PRL,Signoles2021PRX}.
-In addition, a variety of quantum spin models can be simulated by Rydberg atoms~\cite{Hernandez2005PRA,Lesanovsky2012PRL,Norman2017PRL,Brune2018PRX,Papic2018NP,Papic2018PRB,Buchler2018QST, Sachdev2020PRL,Dalmonte2020PRX,Zoller2020PRX}, and several have been experimentally realized~\cite{Adams2015PRL,Browaeys2016Nature,Lukin2017Nature,Bakr2018PRX, Lienhard2018PRX,Browaeys2019Science}.
-In particular, a bosonic version of the Su-Schrieffer-Heeger (SSH) model has recently been experimentally realized with Rydberg atoms, leading to an observation of SPT phases of interacting bosons in regular lattices~\cite{Browaeys2019Science}.
-The development indicates that Rydberg atoms are ideally suited to studying the topological phases in amorphous lattices.
+Rydberg atoms have proven to be a powerful platform for quantum simulation and quantum computation due to their high controllability and huge dipolar interactions~\cite{2010RMP_Rydberg,Schauss2018QST,2020NP_Rydberg}.
+A variety of quantum spin models and topological models can be simulated in a Rydberg atom platform~\cite{Hernandez2005PRA, Lesanovsky2012PRL, Dauphin2012PRA, Xiaopeng2015NC, Norman2017PRL, Brune2018PRX, Papic2018NP, Papic2018PRB, Buchler2018QST, Sachdev2020PRL, Dalmonte2020PRX, Zoller2020PRX, Khazali2021}, and several of these models have been experimentally realized~\cite{Adams2015PRL, Browaeys2016Nature, Lukin2017Nature, Bakr2018PRX, Lienhard2018PRX, Browaeys2019Science}.
+In particular, a bosonic version of the Su-Schrieffer-Heeger (SSH) model has recently been experimentally engineered with Rydberg atoms, leading to an observation of SPT phases of interacting bosons in regular lattices~\cite{Browaeys2019Science}.
+Meanwhile, the development of experimental techniques enables experimentalists to trap Rydberg atoms individually in any position in space using optical tweezers~\cite{Browaeys2016Science,Lukin2016Science}.
+In fact, structural disorder has been realized in experiments by trapping a cloud of randomly positioned atoms in an optical trap~\cite{Orioli2018PRL,Signoles2021PRX}.
+Such development makes Rydberg atoms a natural platform to study topological phases in amorphous lattices and structural disorder induced topological phase transitions.